-Generally, anyone can be an executor, with a few major exceptions which differ by state.
-Florida law states that an executor must be at least 18 years old, cannot be a felon, and must be mentally and physically capable of serving (not judged incapacitated by a court).
+Generally, anyone can be an executor or personal representative, with a few major exceptions which differ by state.
+Florida law states that an executor must be at least 18 years old, cannot be a felon, and must be mentally and physically capable of serving (must not be determined legally incapacitated by a court).
 While it is usually best practice to name someone who lives close to you, Florida law does have requirements for naming out-of-state executors.
 Namely, the non-resident executor must be related to you by blood, marriage, or adoption.

 If you do not have a friend or family member with these skills, then it might be time to look outside of your circle and hire a professional.
 Third party executors can include banks, attorneys, and trust companies, to name a few.
 The Orlando Law Group provides this service, acting on your behalf after the event of your death to ensure that the burden of handling your estate is undertaken by professionals.
-This also removes the burden from your family and friends during a difficult time.
+Choosing a professional executor can also help to lessen the burden placed on your family and friends during a difficult time.